wp-plugins/watermark-reloaded/readme.txt

 == Description ==

 This plugin allows you to watermark your uploaded images.
-You can create watermark with different fonts and apply it to different image sizes (thumbnail, medium, large, fullsize) and positioning the watermark anywhere on the image.
+You can create watermark with different fonts, colors and apply those watermarks to different image sizes (thumbnail, medium, large, fullsize).
+You can also position the watermark anywhere on the image within Watermark RELOADED settings.
+Watermarking settings are simple to use and provide you with instant preview of how your watermark will look like on the uploaded image.

 <a href="http://eappz.eu/en/products/watermark-reloaded-pro/">**Upgrade to Watermark RELOADED Pro**</a> for more
 watermarking features: